PodcastsArteClose Readings

 09/03/2026 | 15 min

-Meehan Crist and Peter Godfrey-Smith are both writers deeply engaged with the sea and what happens when climate change disrupts the workings of the ‘blue machine’.
-In this episode, they reflect on the ways Czerski’s book has changed their thinking about the ocean, and whether new perspectives can ever be enough to change public policy.
+In this episode, Meehan Crist and Peter Godfrey-Smith reflect on the ways Czerski’s book has altered their thinking about the ocean, and whether new perspectives can ever be enough to change public policy.

 Non-subscribers will only hear an extract from this episode.
 To listen in full, and to all our other Close Readings series, sign up: